mmaksymovych/rag/README.md

 # RAG Chatbot System

-A Retrieval-Augmented Generation (RAG) chatbot system built with NestJS, Ollama, and Qdrant that processes multiple document types (text, PDF, audio, video) and enables semantic search through a vector database.
+A Retrieval-Augmented Generation (RAG) chatbot system built with NestJS, Ollama, and Qdrant that processes PDF and video files and enables semantic search through a vector database.

 ## Architecture